Shanye Huang: Early life and education

-Art & Career
+Art and career

 Shanye Huang's art has earned him several national and international awards and has been collected by museums, galleries as well as private collectors.
 His work has been widely shown, including the International Museum of Art in Texas, Clymer Museum of Art in Washington, The Las Cruces Museum of Fine Art in New Mexico, Andrew Art Museum in North Carolina, Brentwood Arts Exchange in Maryland, Brazilian Museum of Sculpture-MuBE in São Paulo, Brazil, the National Art Museum of China in Beijing, and the New York Art Collection in New York.
 His solo exhibitions have been held in Asia, Europe and North America.